 I was sitting in a B-class balcony seat and although the ring looked far at first glance, I actually had a great view and could clearly see everything that was going on.

-You can book your Sumo tickets in Tokyo directly on the official website, or join a tour.
+You can book your Sumo tickets in Tokyo directly on the official website, or join a tour like this one.

 The BEST Sumo Tournament Experience in Tokyo

-The Tokyo Grand Sumo Tournament Viewing is the ultimate sumo experience in the city.
+The Tokyo Grand Sumo Tournament Viewing Tour with Tickets is the ultimate sumo experience in the city.
 This tour includes tickets to witness Japan’s greatest sport in one of its main arenas and a guide that will give you detailed information about sumo before and during the matches.

-⚠️ Sometimes, this tour will be unavailable on Viator.
-It only becomes available about a month before each tournament, so if you’re looking to book it, add a reminder to your calendar.
 This tour is extremely popular, so make sure to book it in advance!
-When we went on the tour, it was sold out already a week prior to the start of the tournament.
+When we went on the tour, it was sold out already a week before the start of the tournament.

 I knew I wanted to experience the sumo culture while in Japan, and I was so excited when Viator invited me to experience the grand tournament and review it.